colonelwatch/dotfiles/README.md

 ## Post-Bootstrap

-6. Authorize thunderbolt devices through `boltctl`

-7. `connect` and `trust` the Samsung Galaxy Buds Plus (`80:7B:3E:52:53:F4`) through `bluetoothctl`

-8. Add `mitigations=off i915.enable_fbc=1` flags to kernel
+6. Add `mitigations=off i915.enable_fbc=1` flags to kernel

-9. Configure firefox in permanent privacy mode
+7. Authorize thunderbolt dock through `boltctl`

-10. Restart
+8. Restart

-11. Restore home from Google Drive by executing `recovery.sh` or pulling from USB
+9. Restore home from Google Drive by executing `recovery.sh` or pulling from USB

+10. `connect` and `trust` the Samsung Galaxy Buds Plus (`80:7B:3E:52:53:F4`) through `bluetoothctl`

+## Manual Program Configurations
+Besides signing in, some programs need specific configurations that cannot be just carried over.
+* Configure Firefox into its permanent privacy mode
+* Sign into the Chrome browser with my personal email
+    * Sign into Google with my personal email *and* my school email